How did we arrive at these top public affairs consultancies you may ask?

 As BestinBrussels.eu wishes to promote best practice and transparency, early on we decided to exclude any Brussels consultancy which has not signed up to the EU Transparency Register.
 Amazingly in 2021 there are public affairs consultancies who have still not registered.
 Any potential or actual client should ask themselves serious questions about doing business with such a firm, including fundamentally about how can they adequately represent their interests if they are refused access by high-level EU officials like Commissioner cabinet members?

 In September 2018 we studied the principal 100 public affairs consultancies and reached out to the top 80 measured by staff numbers, declared revenue and other metrics.
-We re-examined the market during 2019 and again in January 2020.
+We re-examined the market during 2019 and 2020 and again in 2021.
 At BestinBrussels we believe that EU public affairs firms need to walk the corridors of Brussels to be the best guides for their clients, and cannot just have a postal address and fly in for meetings.
 For instance, we discovered some London and Paris based firms claim a Brussels office without any permanent staff here.
 We also excluded a number of firms due to feedback from clients, former clients and staff from more than one credible source.
 Some firms did not respond to repeated communication via email, their website, LinkedIn messages to their principals and other means which does not bode well for client contact.
 A few firms are in transition, undergoing transfer of ownership or facing business issues which resulted in a shorter list of around 60 firms being identified.
 These firms are a mix of boutiques, specialists, start-ups, mid-size and larger players.